Breakdowns or accidents

 We promote a positive image of trail riders, and many of the local people we encounter frequently are friendly to us.
 Trail riding has become considerably more popular during recent years; just at the same time as new laws have substantially reduced the green road network in many parts of the country.
 We are lucky here in Mid Wales that most of the green lanes we ride are unclassified council roads and have not been affected (yet).
 We are concerned to maintain a future for trail riding and it is important that you ride with courtesy and consideration.

 Please make sure everyone in your group are happy to abide by our Terms and Conditions.
-Please feel free to email if you have any questions.
+Please feel free to email or phone 01686 430522 if you have any questions.

 Winter trail riding